 Snails At Home

-This affinity towards snails transcends to her life at home now too.
-Catherine looks for snails in her free time.
+There must be some kind of subliminal effect because Catherine keeps looking for snails in gardens and in parks in her free time.
 Here’s a picture of her holding one in her hands.

 Catherine likes to draw snails in her free time too.
 Here is another random snail drawing.
 Very elaborate if you ask me.